particle-iot/docs/src/content/tutorials/device-os/cloud-communication.md

 `millis()` is the number of milliseconds since system boot.
 You must always set it up exactly like this: `millis() - lastTime >= periodBetweenRuns`.
 The reason is that `millis()` rolls over to zero every 49 days, and doing things like trying to remember the next time to run, instead of the last time you ran, often does not work properly across rollover.
-This exact construct is always safe.
+This exact construct is always safe across rollover.

 ```
 // Check to see if it's time to publish